Summer at KEY FAQs

 Our average camper-to-staff-member ratio is 6:1 for our in-person camp programs.

 No. There will be no swimming activities this summer.

 What should my child bring/not bring to camp?

 Please see “What to Wear & Bring” in the General Information for the full list of items.

 Can my child bring a cell phone to camp?

-If your child to brings a cell phone to camp, we ask that the phone remains in the camper's backpack throughout the day.
-Campers are not allowed to use their phone to take photos without prior permission from their counselor.
+If you choose to allow your child to bring a cell phone to camp, the phone will need to remain in the camper's backpack throughout the morning.

 Do you offer before and after care?